oasis-open-projects/documentation/board-docs/open-projects-handbook.md

 *Purpose and Scope*

 This section should explain why the work is necessary.
 Identify the specific problems you want to address.
 Describe your proposed solution in a way that will be clear to someone only moderately versed in the subject.
 Bring as much foresight as you can to your scope but don’t let it constrain the work.
-You’ll be able to refine this text throughout the life your project.
+You’ll be able to refine this text throughout the life of your project.

 *Business Benefits*